afollestad/material-dialogs/README.md

         }).show();
 ```

+Note that the dialog will force the positive action button to be visible, when it's pressed the input
+is submitted to the callback.

+The input dialog will automatically handle focusing the EditText and displaying the keyboard to allow
+the user to immediate enter input.
+When the dialog is closed, the keyboard will be automatically dismissed.

 #### Coloring the EditText

 Like action buttons and many other elements of the Material dialog, you can customize the color of a